 With the help of this feature, you can set up different replicated cluster configurations in different ways for different uses.
-In this article, you will answer questions like how can Postgres sync two databases, how to sync PostgreSQL database, its importance, and more about 2 different types of PostgreSQL sync replication.
+In this article, you will answer questions like how Postgres can sync two databases, how to PostgreSQL sync database, its importance, and more about two different types of PostgreSQL sync replication.

 Methods to Set Up PostgreSQL Sync Replication

-Data replication, needless to say, is one of the most significant processes in RDBMS.
-You can perform the PostgreSQL sync two databases replication using the following 3 methods:
+Data replication is one of the most significant processes in RDBMS.
+You can perform the PostgreSQL sync two databases replication using the following three methods:

 Let’s dive in and read about all the above methods of PostgreSQL sync replication!